dakkafex/streamer-spam-blacklist/README.md

  5. Save the list.
  6. If you want to use multiple lists, copy and paste multiple ones, we try to not re-use words in other lists.

+## The Big User Ban list
+This list is made up out of users that have been reported by multiple users/teams, not just a single person.

+As this list is compiled from different ban lists that can possibly contain the same user multiple times, we check the list and make sure it is **free of duplicates**.

+**I am on this list!**
+If you find yourself on this list **please do not** make an issue or contact us, we have no way of verifying if your ban was unjust, if you have been blocked from a streamers channel and your name is on this list, try to contact the streamer/team, they wil contact us to confirm your removal.

 ## Improve the lists
 Everyone is welcome to improve the list, just fork the repo and make a pull request when you are done so it can be added to our main repository.